fbdtemme/bencode/docs/usage/value.rst

 ------------

 :cpp:class:`bvalue` is class that represents a bencoded value.
+:cpp:class:`bvalue` can be used to create and edit bencode values.

 It is a sum-type implemented with a :cpp:class:`std::variant`.

 The possible alternative types stored in a :cpp:class:`bvalue` are the bencode data types: